saulpw/visidata/docs/api/options.md

 ### Plugin file structure

-A plugin is usually a single .py files, installed in the `$HOME/.visidata/plugins/` directory on the local computer.
+A plugin is usually a single .py file, installed in the `$HOME/.visidata/plugins/` directory on the local computer.
 `import` statements for all enabled plugins go into `$HOME/.visidata/plugins/__init__.py`.
 Plugins can be installed and uninstalled in the [Plugins Sheet](), which maintains the entries in this `__init__.py` file.
 At startup, VisiData automatically imports this `plugins` package.